Sunday Breakfast With the Word 33rd Sunday Ordinary Time of the Year B

 Then Jesus replies to them that these great buildings they are admiring will one day be thrown down.
 So as Jesus was sitting on the mount Olives opposite the temple, Andrew, Peter, James and John asked Him privately when the things he was saying would happen and the signs that they were about to be fulfilled.

-Then Jesus begins to tell them about the end which includes today’s gospel.
+Then Jesus begins to tell them about the end which then begins today’s gospel.
 Before today’s gospel, Jesus explains to them that at that time, the nation will rise against nation, and kingdom against kingdom.

 There will be earthquakes in various places, and famines.
 There will be persecutions and problems everywhere.
 Jesus was foretelling them about the destruction of the temple and the persecution of the disciples.